 In this article, we’ve shown you how to move a row in Google Sheets using two different methods: dragging and dropping, and using cut and paste.
 We’ve also provided some additional tips and tricks to help you work more efficiently in Google Sheets.

 By following these steps, you’ll be able to easily move rows in Google Sheets and keep your data organized and easy to analyze.
-(See Also: How To Copy And Paste A Column In Google Sheets)
+(See Also: How Do I Open A Google Sheet In Excel)